-0 4 'The failure of Ludendorff's Spring Offensive was the main reason for the end of the First World War.'
+'The assassination of Archduke Franz Ferdinand was the main reason for the start of the First World War.'

 How far do you agree with this statement?

 Explain your answer.

 [16 marks] [SPaG 4 marks]

 The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
 All historically relevant and valid answers should be credited.